danielthompson/riddler/2019-09-13/README.md

 ### Answer:

 At least a **trigonal trapezohedron**, and maybe one that is a **cube**.
 Since no information is given on the resolution of the slices (how "thick" they are), there is no way to tell whether the faces are actually identical (if they are, it's a cube).
-The camera moves along a vector from one corner to the opposite corner.

 I started by decomposing the gif file into its constituent frames, for a total of 301 image slices.